 At Antonoplos & Associates, we are dedicated to helping our clients understand these complex Virginia probate issues.
 We recognize that the passing of a loved one is a difficult time for the decedent’s family, and want to make the process as simple as possible.
 Although probate takes at least six months to complete because of statutory requirements, delays caused by an inexperienced lawyer may add years to the process.
 Only an experienced attorney can cut out costly delays and errors that could lead to unnecessarily prolonging the probate period.

 Virginia probate clients deal directly with Valerie Edwards, Esq.
 Valerie is an experienced probate attorney whose practice focuses on Commercial Litigation and Probate Administration.
-Ms. Edwards may be reached at 202-803-5676 ex 103 or via email Valerie@Antonlegal.com.
-Call today to set up an appointment.
+For more information regarding our Virginia probate law practice check out our blog.
+If you would like to speak with Ms. Edwards, schedule a consultation.

 REQUEST A CONSULTATION

 Fill out the form below to receive a confidential initial consultation.